microsoft/onnxruntime/docs/tutorials/mobile/helpers/make-dynamic-shape-fixed.md

   --dim_value DIM_VALUE
                         Value to replace dim_param with in the model.
 Must be > 0.
   --input_name INPUT_NAME
                         Model input name to replace shape of.
-Provider input_shape if specified.
+Provide input_shape if specified.
   --input_shape INPUT_SHAPE
                         Shape to use for input_shape.
 Provide comma separated list for the shape.
 All values must be > 0. e.g. --input_shape 1,3,256,256
 ```